ZikangYuan/liw_oam/README.md

 Noted:

-A. Except fot the external parameters between IMU and LiDAR, and the value of gravitational acceleration, **the parameter configurations used in different datasets are exactly the same** to demonstrate the stability and robustness of the SR-LIO.
+A. Except fot the external parameters between IMU and LiDAR, and the value of gravitational acceleration, **the parameter configurations used in different datasets are exactly the same** to demonstrate the stability and robustness of the **LIW-OAM**.

 B. Please make sure the LiDAR point clouds have the "ring" channel information.

 C. The warning message "Failed to find match for field 'time'." doesn't matter.
 It can be ignored.

-D. **Please create a folder named "output" before running.** When SR-LIO is running, the estimated pose is recorded in real time in the **pose.txt** located in the **output folder**.
+D. **Please create a folder named "output" before running.** When [SR-LIO](https://arxiv.org/abs/2210.10424) is running, the estimated pose is recorded in real time in the **pose.txt** located in the **output folder**.

-E. If you want to get some visualization of the split and recombine, please set the **debug_output** parameter in the launch file to 1 (true).
+F. If you want to get some visualization of the split and recombine, please set the **debug_output** parameter in the launch file to 1 (true).
 After that, you can get some .pcd files in **"output/cloud_frame"** and **"output/cut_sweep"** folders.

 F. As the groundtruth acquisition of some datasets (*UTBM* and *ULHK*) are extremely complicated, in order to facilitate evaluation, **we store the pose ground truth of the three datasets used by us as [TUM](https://vision.in.tum.de/data/datasets/rgbd-dataset) format.
 Please down load from [Google drive](https://drive.google.com/drive/folders/1WnvzUzP_s70p4myPf5fsP1Jtr_62PnL1)**.

 ###  1. Run on [*NCLT*](http://robots.engin.umich.edu/nclt/)